 Habitability Requirements

-Under Florida landlord-tenant law, a landlord can only rent out a habitable rental property.
+Under Florida landlord-tenant law, a landlord and tenant agreement requires the property to be habitable.
 That is, one that meets the state’s basic health, safety, and building code requirements.

-As part of meeting the habitability requirements is responding to repair requests promptly.
-Specifically, you must respond within 7 days of getting proper written notice.
+Part of meeting the habitability requirements is responding to repair requests promptly.
+Specifically, the landlord must respond within 7 days of a tenant sending proper written notice to the landlord's address.

 Tenant Evictions

-As a landlord in Florida, you can only evict a tenant for the following reasons.
+As a landlord in Florida, you can only evict a tenant early from the tenancy for the following reasons.

 Regardless of having such ‘just’ reasons, you must follow the proper eviction procedure.
 You must not try to use any other method, such as self-help methods, retaliatory evictions, or evictions based on a tenant’s fair-housing-protected class.